Estimating distinguishability measures on quantum computers: Performance evaluation of algorithms using a noiseless and noisy quantum simulator

 For our numerical experiments, we consider a sufficiently large number of layers of the HEA.
 In principle, both the circuit structure and the number of layers of the HEA can be made random and this randomness can lead to better performance of variational algorithms \cite{BCVCC21}.
 We leave the study of such ansatze for future work.

-The HEA is used both to create the states and channels, and to create a parameterized unitary that replaces the prover.
-In the former two cases, the rotation angles are fixed, but in the prover scenario, the angles are optimized over.
+The HEA is used both to create the states and channels, as well as to create a parameterized unitary that replaces the provers.
+In the former two cases, the rotation angles are fixed, but in the prover scenario, the angles are parameters that are optimized.